Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

     > [!NOTE]
     > **Extension SDK** must be updated to the latest version.
+    > In case **IoT Setup Manager** is not appeared, you need to add repository (https://download.tizen.org/sdk/extensions/iot-setup-mgr/) for extension installation.

 ## Flash Tizen images with IoT Setup Manager